salacika/DE1SQL/SQL5/README.md

 #### Executing with multiple parameters

 `CALL GetOfficeByCountry('USA');`

 `CALL GetOfficeByCountry('France');`

-`CALL GetOfficeByCountry()` - you will get error, because the paramter is mandatory
+`CALL GetOfficeByCountry();` - you will get error, because the paramter is mandatory